oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/10-upg-cdb-flashback/upg-cdb-flashback.md

     </copy>
     ```

-9. AutoUpgrade also updated the *oratab* registration.
+10. AutoUpgrade also reverted the *oratab* registration.

     ```
     <copy>